crishanks/precious/README.md

 gandalf says "they're taking the hobbits to Isengard"

 #assignment
-use the keywords: 'is', 'has', 'was'
+use the keywords: 'is', 'has', 'are'

 Frodo is 8
-Saruman was worried when he saw 7 hobbits approaching his lair
+Elves are worried when they saw 7 hobbits approaching the lair

 #increment
 use the keywords: 'eats lembas bread', 'fortifies stronghold', 'rests', 'recieves Evenstar' or 'reforges Narsil'